 “And so ‘celebrate’ is a way for us to acknowledge all the important moments that they have going on in their lives – publicly or privately – based on their preference.
 It’s important to recognize who we are at work, and our accomplishments at work, but it’s also important to recognize and celebrate who we are outside of work.”

-“Part of the Workhuman® Cloud is having these moments of connection where – whether the celebration is because I just bought a new home, or I had a birthday, or I got promoted – it’s surfacing these moments that make it possible for me and my colleagues to get a greater connection,” added Rosette.
+“Part of the Workhuman® Platform is having these moments of connection where – whether the celebration is because I just bought a new home, or I had a birthday, or I got promoted – it’s surfacing these moments that make it possible for me and my colleagues to get a greater connection,” added Rosette.

 In Organon’s culture of continuous feedback, trust increases, and employees feel safe giving and receiving feedback from their colleagues or manager.
 In such a culture, they even seek it out.
 Check-ins with managers become positive experiences rather than events that engender anxiety and stress.

 At Organon, performance management isn’t something that managers “do.”
 “It’s the founders [employees] who decide when it is time to have a check-in,” explained Iris, rather than following the timeline of human resources.